OpenVPN puts subnet on lo0 on FreeBSD 11, breaks in certain cases

 #1 Updated by Jim Pingle about 4 years ago

 - Status changed from New to Feedback

 Unless this was a working configuration on a previous version, it's more likely to be a configuration error.
 There is not nearly enough detail here about the specifics of the setup or how to duplicate the problem.

-#2 Updated by Dmitry Ivanov 4 months ago
+#2 Updated by Dmitry Ivanov about 4 years ago

 it works on 2.3.*

 i installed 2.4, and restored config from 2.3.3

 openvpn server UDP/TUN